-From 1 July 2016, the R&D tax offset businesses with an aggregated turnover of less than $20 million has been reduced to 43.5% (previously 45%).
+The R&D tax offset for businesses with an aggregated turnover of less than $20 million is 43.5%.

-For companies with turnover of more than $20 million, the tax offset has been reduced to 38.5% and is non-refundable (previously 40%).
+For companies with turnover of more than $20 million, the tax offset is 38.5% and is non-refundable.

 As well as claiming direct expenses incurred in a project, R&D expenditure claims commonly include staff wages and on-costs involved in the R&D Project, and other office expenses.